Habitat for Humanity of the Charlotte Region - Financial Literacy Center logo

 The program delivers three structured workshops covering critical financial topics including budgeting, saving strategies, credit building fundamentals, and pathways to homeownership.
 Participants gain practical knowledge and tools to improve financial stability through debt reduction, increased savings, and credit improvement.
 A distinctive feature is the program's incentive component for graduates, offering tangible rewards such as debt reduction assistance or closing cost help to support participants in achieving their specific financial goals.

 Money Matters distinguishes itself by targeting both employee populations and broader community members, positioning financial literacy as a workplace benefit that enhances retention while simultaneously strengthening community economic resilience.
 The program emphasizes measurable outcomes: improving financial stability, boosting employee engagement, promoting homeownership, and contributing to economic growth.
-Rather than selling financial products, Habitat positions itself as a trusted community partner invested in genuine financial empowerment.
+Rather than selling financial products, Habitat positions itself as a reported community partner invested in genuine financial empowerment.

 As a Habitat for Humanity program, Money Matters carries the credibility of an established non-profit with decades of community work.
 The primary limitation is geographic scope—the program appears specific to the Charlotte Region.
 Additionally, the website emphasizes organizational partnerships and cohort-based delivery, suggesting the program requires institutional sponsorship rather than serving walk-in individual consumers.
 Details about certification credentials, counselor qualifications, or specific workshop content are limited.